stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   About 3:30 a.m. a violent wind blew up, waking everyone in camp and felling three of the tents.
 The sky was unclouded, and the desert still blazed with that leprous moonlight.
 As the party saw to the tents my absence was noted, but in view of my previous walks this circumstance gave no one alarm.
-And yet as many as three men&mdash;all Australians&mdash;seemed to feel something sinister in the air.
-Mackenzie explained to Prof. Freeborn that this was a fear picked up from blackfellow folklore&mdash;the natives having woven a curious fabric of malignant myth about the high winds which at long intervals sweep across the sands under a clear sky.
-Such winds, it is whispered, blow out of the great stone huts under the ground where terrible things have happened&mdash;and are never felt except near places where the big marked stones are scattered.
+And yet as many as three men--all Australians--seemed to feel something sinister in the air.
+Mackenzie explained to Prof. Freeborn that this was a fear picked up from blackfellow folklore--the natives having woven a curious fabric of malignant myth about the high winds which at long intervals sweep across the sands under a clear sky.
+Such winds, it is whispered, blow out of the great stone huts under the ground where terrible things have happened--and are never felt except near places where the big marked stones are scattered.
 Close to four the gale subsided as suddenly as it had begun, leaving the sand hills in new and unfamiliar shapes.

-  It was just past five, with the bloated, fungoid moon sinking in the west, when I staggered into camp&mdash;hatless, tattered, features scratched and ensanguined, and without my electric torch.
+  It was just past five, with the bloated, fungoid moon sinking in the west, when I staggered into camp--hatless, tattered, features scratched and ensanguined, and without my electric torch.
 Most of the men had returned to bed, but Prof. Dyer was smoking a pipe in front of his tent.
 Seeing my winded and almost frenzied state, he called Dr. Boyle, and the two of them got me on my cot and made me comfortable.
 My son, roused by the stir, soon joined them, and they all tried to force me to lie still and attempt sleep.

   But there was no sleep for me.
-My psychological state was very extraordinary&mdash;different from anything I had previously suffered.
-After a time I insisted upon talking&mdash;nervously and elaborately explaining my condition.
+My psychological state was very extraordinary--different from anything I had previously suffered.
+After a time I insisted upon talking--nervously and elaborately explaining my condition.
 I told them I had become fatigued, and had lain down in the sand for a nap.
-There had, I said, been dreams even more frightful than usual&mdash;and when I was awaked by the sudden high wind my overwrought nerves had snapped.
+There had, I said, been dreams even more frightful than usual--and when I was awaked by the sudden high wind my overwrought nerves had snapped.
 I had fled in panic, frequently falling over half-buried stones and thus gaining my tattered and bedraggled aspect.
-I must have slept long&mdash;hence the hours of my absence.
+I must have slept long--hence the hours of my absence.

-  Of anything strange either seen or experienced I hinted absolutely nothing&mdash;exercising the greatest self-control in that respect.
+  Of anything strange either seen or experienced I hinted absolutely nothing--exercising the greatest self-control in that respect.
 But I spoke of a change of mind regarding the whole work of the expedition, and earnestly urged a halt in all digging toward the northeast.
-My reasoning was patently weak&mdash;for I mentioned a dearth of blocks, a wish not to offend the superstitious miners, a possible shortage of funds from the college, and other things either untrue or irrelevant.
+My reasoning was patently weak--for I mentioned a dearth of blocks, a wish not to offend the superstitious miners, a possible shortage of funds from the college, and other things either untrue or irrelevant.
-Naturally, no one paid the least attention to my new wishes&mdash;not even my son, whose concern for my health was very obvious.
+Naturally, no one paid the least attention to my new wishes--not even my son, whose concern for my health was very obvious.

   The next day I was up and around the camp, but took no part in the excavations.
-Seeing that I could not stop the work, I decided to return home as soon as possible for the sake of my nerves, and made my son promise to fly me in the plane to Perth&mdash;a thousand miles to the southwest&mdash;as soon as he had surveyed the region I wished let alone.
+Seeing that I could not stop the work, I decided to return home as soon as possible for the sake of my nerves, and made my son promise to fly me in the plane to Perth--a thousand miles to the southwest--as soon as he had surveyed the region I wished let alone.
 If, I reflected, the thing I had seen was still visible, I might decide to attempt a specific warning even at the cost of ridicule.
 It was just conceivable that the miners who knew the local folklore might back me up.
 Humouring me, my son made the survey that very afternoon; flying over all the terrain my walk could possibly have covered.
 Yet nothing of what I had found remained in sight.
-It was the case of the anomalous basalt block all over again&mdash;the shifting sand had wiped out every trace.
-For an instant I half regretted having lost a certain awesome object in my stark fright&mdash;but now I know that the loss was merciful.
-I can still believe my whole experience an illusion&mdash;especially if, as I devoutly hope, that hellish abyss is never found.
+It was the case of the anomalous basalt block all over again--the shifting sand had wiped out every trace.
+For an instant I half regretted having lost a certain awesome object in my stark fright--but now I know that the loss was merciful.
+I can still believe my whole experience an illusion--especially if, as I devoutly hope, that hellish abyss is never found.

   Wingate took me to Perth July 20, though declining to abandon the expedition